Minituff/nautical-backup/docs/arguments.md

 <small>🔄 This is the same action as the [Stop Before Backup](./labels.md#stop-before-backup) label, but applied globally.</small>

 ## Backup on Start
-Will immediatly perform a backup when the container is started in addition to the CRON sheduled backup.
+Will immediately perform a backup when the container is started in addition to the CRON scheduled backup.

 > **Default**: false